From Frames to Clips: Training-free Adaptive Key Clip Selection for Long-Form Video Understanding: Implementation Details

 For a fair comparison, we closely followed the official settings reported in the original papers.
 For BOLT~\citep{BOLT}, we adopted the same hyperparameters as ours and set $\alpha=2.5$ as recommended in their work.
 For Q-Frame~\citep{zhang2025qframequeryawareframeselection}, the original implementation evaluates three configurations of $(\text{num}_{\text{high}}, \text{num}_{\text{medium}}, \text{num}_{\text{low}})=(4,8,32)$, which corresponds to our 8-frame setting.
 To extend Q-Frame under larger budgets, we applied proportional scaling and used $(8,16,64)$ for the 16-frame setting and $(16,32,128)$ for the 32-frame setting.
+For AKS~\citep{aks}, we integrate the official implementation (\texttt{t1}=$0.1$, \texttt{t2}=$-100$, and \texttt{all\_depth}=5) into our framework with the same SigLIP2 feature extractor as other methods for a fair comparison on frame selection.
 These adjustments ensure that both baselines are re-implemented consistently and evaluated within our experimental framework, facilitating fair comparison and reproducibility.